 This method allows you to create complete podcasts on-the-fly and reduces post production to an absolute minimum!
 You simply record your podcast chapter by chapter, adding titles as you go.

-3. Import Chapter Marks from Audio Input Files (Garageband, Hindenburg, Ultraschall)
+3. Import Chapter Marks from Audio Input Files and WAV Markers (Zoom, Audition, Garageband, Hindenburg, Ultraschall)

-If you use Garageband, Hindenburg, Ultraschall, iMovie or any other audio editor (DAW) which supports chapters, export your project and Auphonic will import existing chapter marks from your input audio files automatically (formats: .mp4, .m4a, .mp3, .flac, .opus, .ogg, ...), including images and URLs:
+If you use a Zoom Recorder, Audition, Garageband, Hindenburg, Ultraschall, iMovie, Sound Forge, Reaper or any other audio editor (DAW) which supports chapters or markers in WAV files, export your project and Auphonic will import existing chapter marks from your input audio files automatically (formats: .mp4, .m4a, .mp3, .flac, .opus, .ogg, .wav, ...), including images and URLs:

-- In your audio editor, add chapter marks as desired.
+- In your audio editor, add chapter marks or markers/labels as desired.
 See how to create chapters with Garageband, Hindenburg or iMovie.

-- Bounce your session to an MP4 or MP3 file, such as .mp4, .mp3, .m4a, or .m4b (most audio editors don't support chapter marks in MP3, FLAC or Opus).
+- Bounce your session to an MP4, MP3 or WAV file (most audio editors don't support chapter marks in MP3, FLAC or Opus).
 We recommend that you use either high-bitrate AAC or lossless ALAC as your MP4 file's audio codec.
 For testing purposes, you can use our .m4a example file, which contains some chapters.

 - Use this file as the source of an Auphonic production, from which you generate some new output files.